KevinLiTian/Harvard_CS50_AI/1.Knowledge/knights/README.md

 # Knights

+An AI solving [Knights and Knaves](https://en.wikipedia.org/wiki/Knights_and_Knaves) logic puzzles using propositional logics

 ## Background

 In 1978, logician Raymond Smullyan published “What is the name of this book?”, a book of logical puzzles.
 Among the puzzles in the book were a class of puzzles that Smullyan called “Knights and Knaves” puzzles